mike-wendt/redmine-slackbot/README.md

 ### Redmine

 1. Get Redmine version from http://redmine/admin/info
-2. Get API key from user profile (may have to enable REST API in Admin if not seen)
+2. Get API key from user profile that has Admin access (may have to enable REST API in Admin if not seen)

 ### Saving config